maximesunnen/chart-investigations/README.md

 **Points**

+- Axis
 	- What to do by default with long labels on the X and on the Y?
+	- Dates: What to show by default? use default renderer from echarts (used for box plot) or show ISO (used for bar charts)
+- Boxplot: show outlyers
 - Show or not the legend by default based on the chart type/selected options
+- Give a way to the user to reset the axis names if changed

 **1. Scatter plot**